 A transaction pricing approach – that is, focusing on the exact price of each transaction and determining the level of discounts, incentives, allowances, etc., that should be applied – is therefore crucial for companies trying to put a stop to these shortfalls within their pricing strategy.

 Since its inception, the price waterfall has come to play an important role in transaction pricing.
 As a visual representation of price transformation, it provides greater clarity for businesses trying to better understand how much they are, and how much they should be, charging each customer in each transaction.

-Using the waterfall in this way is particularly useful for businesses who are looking to fix the problems caused by past errors in pricing strategies, but are extracting little to no value from cost-cutting and other money-saving initiatives.
+Using waterfall pricing in this way is particularly useful for businesses who are looking to fix the problems caused by past errors in pricing strategies but are extracting little to no value from cost-cutting and other money-saving initiatives.